Summer Session Course Offerings

-Courses and course schedules are subject to change without notice.
-Classes designated as in-person may change to remote-learning with notice.
+Courses and course schedules are subject to change.
 Students should consult with their home college registrar to determine transferability.

-Harvey Mudd students can register on the portal by searching for session SU H1 2023
+(HMC Students can register on the portal by searching for session SU H1 2025)

 Remote Courses